eliasingea/cpsc470/readme.txt

 This will hold all my cpsc470 projects and assignments.
+Should be a fun a year